ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 * Clarity (on what needs to be done)
 * Motivation

-Paperclip exercise:
+The next paperclip exercise shows you how to make your meetings more effective:
-First question: what can you do with a paperclip?
-Second question: which idea would make a good business proposition?
+First question Alison asked us: Come up with as many ideas as possible on what you can do with a paperclip Second question: Which idea would make a good business proposition?

-Ideas -> Decisions TODO afbeelding
-Divergent thinking & convergent thinking
+Two different activities came up during this exercise:
+* Divergent thinking: Trying to come up with as many ideas as possible, the focus was on the quantity.
+* Convergent thinking: Applying criteria to your ideas and being critical.

+It's very important to keep these two activities separate during your meetings.
-Productive conflict and avoid group thinking!
-Make sure everybody gets heard!
+We also need productive conflict and avoid group thinking!

-Pixar's braintrust TODO
+Make sure everybody gets heard.

-Equal contributions are very important!
-Introverts & extroverts
+Equal contributions are very important as well!
+Both the introverts and extroverts need to be heard.

 Don't forget about check-in rounds!
-Use the first five minutes of a meeting to ask a personal question.
+Use the first five minutes of a meeting to ask a personal question to encourage equal contributions and build trust in the team.

-Balance individual working and collaboration!

 ### Team habits
 How do you change behaviour?
 * Start small!
-One step at a time.
-For example putting on gym clothes on a regular basis.
+One step at a time works best instead of a big bang!
-* "Implementation intention": make a plan!
+* "Implementation intention": Make a plan!

+When you have these team habits in place, it still needs a constant review to keep improving.
+We need the following loop:
-Design -> Test -> Iterate -> Repeat TODO image
+> Design -> Test -> Iterate -> Repeat

 ### Starting a new High Performance Team
 * Determine how you meet
-* Determine how you share ideas - see Etsy's sharing mistakes - culture of trust!
+* Determine how you share ideas and how you can learn from each other
-* Social times - for example FIKA
+* Social times, find ways to get to know each other
-* Alone time
+* Alone time, don't only think about collaboration

 ### Summary
 * Team work is changing
-* Growth mindset, design approach and behaviour change
+* Having a growth mindset, design approach and behaviour change
 * Make your meetings count
 * Build a 'workshop culture'
 * Create better team habits

+More information on how to run effective workshops can be found [here](https://www.slideshare.net/Codemotion/how-to-run-effective-workshops-alison-coward-codemotion-amsterdam-2016){:target="_blank"}.

 ## Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill